ICEREG1992/trashbot/README.md

 ### environment variables

 In order to function, trashbot needs a Discord bot API token and an AWS programmatic access token.
 When running locally, the Discord API token can be stored in the main-level directory as ``key.txt``.
 Alternatively, it can be stored as an environment varibale named ``TRASHBOT_KEY``.
 The AWS token (consisting of a key ID and secret access key) can be received by configuring [awscli](https://github.com/aws/aws-cli) on your machine or, if you're on [Heroku](https://www.heroku.com), setting config vars ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` to their appropriate values.
 The Minecraft server pinged by mcplayers can be set through the variable ``MC_IP`` or by a file named ``ip.txt``.

+### other files

+the rdj module expects ARLRDBD.TTF in the root directory of trashbot's files. you can likely pull this from your Windows computer.